austinjherman/mind-manifesting-counseling/src/pages/about.md

 ## Reviews (Travis)
 <Quote
-  quote="Written by C.A. on Mar 15, 2022, after therapy with Travis for issues concerning stress, anxiety, depression, and relationship issues." caption="Travis helped me out through one of the hardest times I've had in a long time, if not ever.
+  quote="Travis helped me out through one of the hardest times I've had in a long time, if not ever.
 He is considerate, laid back, thoughtful, honest, and most of all kind.
 He gets it.
 I would recommend Travis to anyone who needs a new perspective on life issues, or some new ideas and techniques to get through everyday problems.
-Good guy, smart, and easy to warm up to, and be honest with." />
+Good guy, smart, and easy to warm up to, and be honest with." caption="Written by C.A. on Mar 15, 2022, after therapy with Travis for issues concerning stress, anxiety, depression, and relationship issues." />

 <Quote
   quote="Travis has been great to work with so far."